cbkarki/academic-portfolio/projects/academicprojects.md

   <li> <h2> PI (π)</h2>
   <p>
     An R Shiny project that uses a Monte Carlo simulation to estimate the value of π.
-The application generates a user-defined number of random points within a square and calculates the ratio of points that fall within an inscribed circle, providing a real-time, visual approximation of π).
+The application generates a user-defined number of random points within a square and calculates the ratio of points that fall within an inscribed circle, providing a real-time, visual approximation of π.
 For simplicity the demostration is performed in quarter circle in first quardent.

   Here is the <a href = "https://github.com/cbkarki/Projects/tree/main/shiny_apps/PI%20Monte%20Carlo"> Shiny App</a>
   </p>